alphagov/government-service-design-manual/service-manual/digital-by-default/scope-of-the-standard.md

 The Government Digital Strategy explained that the scope of the service standard would not cover all of the 650-plus transactional services government provides to citizens and businesses.
 Government services cover a vast variety of activity, from the mainstream to the highly specialised.
 Applying the same standard to services dealing with a handful of transactions every year that was applied to those handling millions was unlikely to be helpful.

 To establish whether your service needs to meet the service standard, answer the questions below.
-[Turn into a smart answer]

 Is your service:
 - completely new or going through a redesign?